 - Prior to the temporary removal hearing;

-- Ten (10) day conference/First FTM/initial case plan;
+- Ten (10) day conference/first family team meeting (FTM)/initial case plan;

 - Periodic review case plan at six (6) months;

-- Nine (9) months after removal (during pre-perm with regional attorney); and
+- Nine (9) months after removal (during pre-permanency consultation with regional attorney); and

 - Every case plan review thereafter.

-- Convenes the first periodic review/case conference of the case plan within six (6) months of the temporary removal hearing or placement and within every six (6) months thereafter until permanency is achieved (475 (5)(B));
+- Convenes the first periodic review/case conference of the case plan within six (6) months of the temporary removal hearing or placement and the procedure in SOP 11.31 Process for Court Case Review thereafter until permanency is achieved (475 (5)(B));

 - Facilitates scheduling of a placement court review no later than six (6) months after the child is removed from the home, regardless of placement or custody, when the child is sixteen (16) or younger at the time of removal in accordance with Family Court Civil Rule 34;